isabella232/dynamic-media-classic.en-1/help/signing-out.md

 ---
 title: Signing in to and out of Adobe Dynamic Media Classic
 description: Learn about signing in to and out of Adobe Dynamic Media Classic and connecting to a production environment server in North America (NA), or Europe, Middle East, Africa (EMEA), or Asia-Pacific (APAC).
-uuid: eaf51ab7-d17a-4b7b-b6a4-1ec78bfee36b
 contentOwner: admin
 content-type: reference
 products: SG_EXPERIENCEMANAGER/Dynamic-Media-Classic
 geptopics: SG_SCENESEVENONDEMAND_PK/categories/getting_started
-discoiquuid: ad418881-ff31-43b1-bbb6-ab2fbcf89bea

 ---

 <!-- UPDATE THIS TOPIC AFTER DECEMBER 31, 2020!!!!! -->

-# Signing in to Adobe Dynamic Media Classic {#sign-in}
+# Signing in to Adobe Dynamic Media Classic {#dmc-sign-in}

-How you sign in to Dynamic Media Classic and sign out is based on whether you are using the [desktop application](#sign-in-dmc-app) or the [web browser](#sign-out).

-Regardless of how you sign in, make sure that you have the following before using Dynamic Media Classic:
+Make sure that you have the following before using the Dynamic Media Classic desktop application:

 * **User name**
 You use your e-mail address as your login name.

 * **Password**
 You obtain your temporary password in a “Welcome” e-mail from Dynamic Media Classic or from your Dynamic Media Classic administrator.
 The first time you sign in, you are prompted to change this temporary password.

-## Signing in to Dynamic Media Classic by way of the desktop app {#sign-in-dmc-app}

 1. Open Adobe Dynamic Media Classic desktop application.